 Registration Program Schedule Contact Us Directions Previous Programs

-In this year's program, learn about new research and exciting developments in ultra-dense matter, black holes, lasers in space, quantum dots, computer simulation, string theory, the periodic table and much more!
+In this year's program, learn about new research and exciting developments in quantum computing, dark matter, information-age physics, order in chaos, observational cosmology, neutron stars and much more!

 New: Registration before the first event necessary for minors